 The primary responsibility of Library Regular Faculty is professional effectiveness [as described in the Board of Trustees' Policies BOT 4.2.9.].
 Evidence of professional effectiveness is a significant factor in contract renewal, tenure, promotion, and salary increment decisions.
 Evaluation of professional effectiveness will be on the basis of the judgment of colleagues and/or those who are instructed or served.

-A. Teaching and Professional Work
+B. Teaching and Professional Workload

 Regular Faculty: Workload

-Normally, within a full-time load, the expectation for teaching shall be 9 credits per semester.
+Normally, within a full-time load, the expectation for teaching shall be 18 credits per academic year.
 Evidence of effective teaching is significant in decisions on tenure, promotion, and salary increments.
 Each unit, with the approval of its dean, shall determine the number of courses that are required when any or all of the courses are other than three credits.
 Each unit, with the approval of its dean, shall also determine equivalencies of studios, labs, rehearsals, team-teaching, distance education, supervision of theses or student research, clinical or internship supervision, independent study or reading courses, teaching extraordinarily large classes, and other such formal teaching activities.
 Normally, no more than three different course preparations will be required of any faculty member in any semester.